Anyone new on Twitter who wants to build in public and grow an audience wants to know the tactics behind getting a tweet viral.

 You have to remember this line.

-Tweets get your quick attention and engagement, but threads get your real followers.
+Tweets get your quick attention and engagement, but threads (your stories) get your real followers.

 Let me explain why.

 When someone sees a tweet of yours with 2-3 lines of wisdom, they can easily click "Like" and move on.
 They might not even pay attention to who you are.

 But if you write a thread and an attractive opening line, people who go on to read the entire thread are very interested in what you have to say.
 If they follow you at this point, they're a real follower.
 They really want to hear again from you.

 So, strike a good balance between tweets and threads to build a sustainable following.
 To start, I'd suggest writing 1 thread a week and 1-2 tweets every day.
 I use Hypefury to help me automate parts of it.